Looking Forward, or Good Riddance

 First Merchants Private Wealth Advisors

-Investment Management solutions provided by First Merchants Private Wealth Advisors may not be FDIC insured, are not deposits of First Merchants Bank, and may lose value.
+First Merchants Private Wealth Advisors products are not FDIC insured, are not deposits of First Merchants Bank, are not guaranteed by any federal government agency, and may lose value.
 Investments are not guaranteed by First Merchants Bank and are not insured by any government agency.
 This material has been prepared solely for informational purposes.
 First Merchants shall not be liable for any errors or delays in the data or information, or for any actions taken in reliance thereon.
 Any views or opinions in this message are solely those of the author and do not necessarily represent those of the organization.